 The Oral History Project

-This project seeks to record, make available to researchers and others, and preserve an archive of high-quality audio-visual accounts of the early years of coeducation at Yale, as experienced by the women who lived it.
-The project will record first-person narratives, with a primary focus on the first three classes of undergraduate women - in the Classes of ’71, ’72, and ’73 – who arrived at Yale in September 1969 as Yale’s first women undergraduates.
+This project sought to record, preserve, and make available to researchers and others, an archive of high-quality audio-visual accounts of the early years of coeducation at Yale as experienced by women in the Classes of ’71, ’72, and ’73 who arrived on campus in September 1969 as Yale’s first women undergraduates.
 Filming has now ended but you can learn more about the project through the links below.
 For information about how to access the collection, please contact Michael Lotstein, University Archivist, at Manuscripts and Archives in the Yale University Library at (203) 432-4908 or via email.